ulfschneider/ulfschneider.github.io/_posts/articles/2011-06-27-scrum-and-architecture.md

 Scrum and Architecture
 ---
-The [Agile Manifesto][agilemanifesto] values *"responding to change over following a plan".* By taking this statement seriously, we accept that it makes sense to inspect our behavior and our achievements in a continuous manner.
+The [Agile Manifesto][agilemanifesto] values *"responding to change over following a plan."* By taking this statement seriously, we accept that it makes sense to inspect our behavior and our achievements in a continuous manner.
 We do this to learn, to adapt and to come to better and more appropriate solutions while delivering results.

 Scrum is a team-oriented management framework for agile product development that creates transparency and has this kind inspect and adapt built in.
 Work is being *"done"* every two or so weeks, and at the end of these so-called Sprints, a process inspection and a product inspection is being held by the delivery team.